Coffee Brewing Recipes

 Notes & Adjustments

-James Hoffman's refined approach emphasizes consistency and forgiveness.
+James Hoffmann's refined approach emphasizes consistency and forgiveness.
 The well in the coffee bed ensures even wetting, while the 60/40 pour split provides excellent extraction balance.

 Key Technique Points: